nerdpl/prj-05-travel-app/README.md

     Fetches the latitude and longitude coordinates for the user specified place of the trip.
 - weatherData()
     Fetches the weather for today and next 15 days for the coordinates from the previous API.
+- postData()
+    Sends all the project data to the server.
 - updateDOM()
-    Updates the DOM with the weather results.
+    Downloads the latest data from the server and updates the DOM with it.

+## Additional_Functionality

+- Added second date field in the form.
+The app now also returns the length of the trip in days.